NikitaArd/Personal-Task-Master/README.md

 # Personal Task Master

-TaskTracker is a convenient online platform for creating, tracking, and managing tasks.
+Personal Task Master is a convenient online platform for creating, tracking, and managing tasks.
 Register, add tasks, mark them as completed, and monitor your progress.
 A simple and intuitive way to boost productivity in your daily life.

 ## 🚦 Project status